 The antiquated term for bipolar disorder is manic-depression, clearly indicating the dualistic experience of both mania and a depressive state.
 While most people who endure a manic episode will at some point meet the criteria for a major depressive episode in their lifetime, the experience of a Major Depressive Episode is no longer necessary for a diagnosis of Bipolar I. However, both the experience of mania and depression is necessary for the diagnosis of Bipolar II.

-For the individual with Bipolar, the lived experience of the manic episode may feel euphoric with exaggerated happiness; this may switch into irritability if wants are denied.
-While in a manic state, this individual may be experienced as charismatic, charming, and magnetic.
-The manic state creates a feeling of invincibility, and the individual in this state may feel boundless and apply themselves to multiple new projects simultaneously regardless of skill level, practicality, and previous interest or knowledge.
-These projects may be social, religious, political, or industrious.
+For the individual with bipolar disorder, the lived experience of the manic episode may feel euphoric with exaggerated happiness; this may switch into irritability if wants are denied.
+While in a manic state, this individual may feel charismatic, charming, and magnetic.
+The manic state creates a feeling of invincibility.
+The individual in this state may feel boundless and simultaneously apply themselves to multiple new projects regardless of skill level, practicality, and previous interest or knowledge.
+These projects may be social, religious, political, or professional.

-What is the Difference Between Clinical Bipolar I and Bipolar II?
+What Is the Difference Between Clinical Bipolar I and Bipolar II?

 What Are the Different Types of Clinical Bipolar Disorder?

 American Psychiatric Association states that there are six types of clinical bipolar: